FirebirdSQL/firebird-documentation/README.md

 The `docbookHtml` and `docbookPdf` tasks are available to build documentation that has not been migrated to AsciiDoc.
 However, if you feel the need to build those documents, it might be an indication they need to be migrated.
-Please ask for guidance or help on the firebird-docs mailing list.
+Please ask for guidance or help on the [firebird-devel list](https://groups.google.com/g/firebird-devel).

 If you have any questions, *first* get the Docbuilding Howto at: